 Tip # 1.
 Make It The Appropriate Size

 There is no such rule about “keeping it down to one page”, or else you risk “boring your readers”.
 This is nonsense.
 If your non-fiction book is on the short side, maybe a few paragraphs are enough.
-A much longer non-fiction book will almost certainly need a longer acknowledgments section.
+A much longer non-fiction book will almost certainly need a longer acknowledgements section.
 You need to plan this section with some deliberate and strategic thinking while you are developing, writing, and building your book.

 Tip # 2.
 Find A Good One To Emulate